Playback Notes | Echoes from tomorrow

 Keepin' The Faith (Just a Touch Mix) | De La Soul

-Used during the fight between Mr. Terrific and the Lex Raptors.
+The fight between Mr. Terrific and the Lex Raptors.

 Three Hops from Anyone | Craig Armstrong (Snowden OST)